Vilhjálmur Vilhjálmsson (singer): Early career

 In 1961 Vilhjálmur went to school in Akureyri where he studied law but eventually changed his studies to medical studies.
 Because his sister Elly was a well-known and successful musician, Vilhjálmur was asked by some students to sing in a band.
 Although Vilhjálmur initially declined, he did eventually join.
 The group was known as Busabandið which translates to "The Freshmen Band".
 Vilhjálmur learned to play the double bass while playing with the band.

 Vilhjálmur joined Ingimar Eydal's band in 1965, around the time he finished college.
 Vilhjálmur made two records with the band in October 1965 and February 1966.
 He also performed in their first concert in Reykjavík.

 Several of Vilhjálmur's songs with Ingimar Eydal's band became hits.
 These include the songs Litla sæta ljúfan góða (approximately Little Cutie, Sweet and Kind), Raunsaga (True Story) and Vor í Vaglaskógi (Spring in Vaglaskógur).
 Vilhjálmur quit the band in 1965 because he wanted to continue his medical studies.

-Vilhjálmur also worked with Magnús Ingimarsson and his band in 1964 in order to earn money for his family and to continue school.
+Vilhjálmur also worked with Magnús Ingimarsson and his band in 1964 to earn money for his family and to continue school.
 This band mostly played songs by foreign musicians and translated the texts from English to Icelandic.
 The band played every night of the week at a restaurant called Röðull.
 However, they also frequently played on a TV show hosted by Svavar Gests.
 This exposure really helped Vilhjálmur to get noticed.